cert-manager/website/content/docs/tutorials/istio-csr/istio-csr.md

 # istioctl install --set profile=openshift -f istio-install-config.yaml
 ```

-You will be prompted for input to confirm your choice of istio profile:
+You will be prompted for input to confirm your choice of Istio profile:

 ```console
 This will install the Istio 1.14.1 demo profile with ["Istio core" "Istiod" "Ingress gateways" "Egress gateways"] components into the cluster.
 Proceed? (y/N)